Seventeen different translations of the Bible were 'data

 Did Jesus change his mind, and now agree to have two gods, and serve two masters?
-Or did he wish to restore, and return back Caesar's things to Caesar, choosing to serve God, instead of money or mammon?
+Or did he wish to restore, and return back Caesar's things to Caesar, choosing to serve God, instead of money and a god he called mammon?

 Luke goes on to say...

 wrong in front of the people.
 His answer surprised them, so they